budak7273/ArmorModules_PowerGeneration/README.md

-# PowerSuit Modules - Active Power Generation
+# PowerSuit Modules - Power Generation

-*Mod Reference: ArmorModules_ActivePower*
+*Mod Reference: ArmorModules_PowerGeneration*

 This is a sub-mod of the [**PowerSuit Modules mod**](https://github.com/budak7273/ArmorModules/).
 For more information on the mod and issue reporting, please check out its Github page instead.